tomdavenport/agency/_posts/2015-05-24-improve-conversion-rate.md

 ---
 title: Improve Conversion Rate
 description: Worried your conversion rate is low?
 Turn clicks into conversions with our simple consulting solution to improve your conversion rate.
+metaimage: improve-website-conversions.jpg
-layout: blog
+layout: service

 ---

-## The problem
+## The problem with your sales

 You’re a business manager or marketer.
 You’re trying to **grow a business** by improving the conversion rate of your website.

-But you’re worried your conversion rate is pretty low, because you are:
+But you’re worried your conversion rate is pretty low.
+Maybe you are:

 - Seeing a drop in conversion rates due to higher competition
-- Getting plenty of traffic, but something is really flawed in the chain somewhere.
+- Getting plenty of traffic, but something is really flawed in the chain somewhere
 - Losing money on paid advertising, especially when you’re going for volume
 - Haven’t made a single sale in the past few days, weeks or months!